luyadev/luya/docs/guide/install.md

 composer global require "fxp/composer-asset-plugin:~1.4"
 ```

-After setting up Composer, we execute the Composer `create-project` command to checkout the **luya-kickstarter** application, an *out of the box* setup enabling you run your website directly.
-It´s recommend to run the `create-project` command directly from your htdocs/webserver folder:
+After setting up Composer, we execute the Composer command `create-project` to checkout the **luya-kickstarter** application, an *out of the box* LUYA setup to run your website directly.
+It´s recommend to run the `create-project` command directly from your htdocs/webserver folder like this:

 ```sh
 composer create-project luyadev/luya-kickstarter:1.0.0-RC4